espocrm/documentation/development/link-multiple-with-primary.md

 ~For EspoCRM 3.6.0 and greater.~

-Sometimes you have `hasMany` relationship and also need to have an ability to select primary record of the all related.
+Sometimes you have `hasMany` relationship and need to have an ability to select primary record of among related ones.
 As example, `Contacts` field of Case entity.

 >Need to create `contacts` linkMultiple field with a primary for our custom entity `Stock`.
 >